Bughouse chess

-Bughouse chess (also known as exchange chess, Siamese chess (but not to be confused with Thai chess), tandem chess, transfer chess, double bughouse, doubles chess, cross chess, swap chess or simply bughouse, bugsy, or bug) is a popular chess variant played on two chessboards by four players in teams of two.
+Bughouse chess is a popular chess variant played on two chessboards by four players in teams of two.
+It is also known as exchange chess, tandem chess, transfer chess, double bughouse, doubles chess, cross chess, swap chess, or simply bughouse, bugsy, or bug.
+The name Siamese chess is also used but should not be confused with Thai chess.
 Normal chess rules apply, except that captured pieces on one board are passed on to the teammate on the other board, who then has the option of putting these pieces on their board.

 The game is usually played at a fast time control.
 Together with the passing and dropping of pieces, this can make the game look chaotic to the casual onlooker, hence the name bughouse, which is slang for mental hospital.
 Yearly, several dedicated bughouse tournaments are organized on a national and an international level.

 Rules

-Bughouse is a chess variant played on two chessboards by four players in teams of two.
+Bughouse is a chess variant played on two boards by four players in teams of two.
 Each team member faces one opponent of the other team.
 Partners sit next to each other and one player per team has black pieces, while the other has white pieces.
 Each player plays the opponent as in a standard chess game, with the exception of the rules specified below.